Eating Pear Fruit During Pregnancy – Is It Safe?

-Health Benefits of Eating Pear in Pregnancy
+Health Benefits of Eating Pear Fruit During Pregnancy

-2. Vitamin C in Pear
+2. Vitamin C

 Vitamin C is an extremely important antioxidant as it governs several functions in the human body.
 Some of them are:

 - Vitamin C fights free radicals in the cells, which can cause oxidative damage and interfere with the cellular reactions essential for growth, development and energy production.